MaestroEFe/DevOps-Projects-Darey/module2/10.0.aws-identity-management-system/README.md

 - Understand IAM best practices for maintaining security and managing access to AWS resources.

 ## What is IAM?

 IAM, or Identity and Access Management.
 Think of it as the gatekeeper for your AWS resources, its job is to decide who gets in and what they're allowed to do once they're inside.

 Imagine you have this big digital "house" full of all your AWS stuff—your data, your applications, the whole shebang.
 Now, you don't want just anyone wandering in and messing around with your things, right?
 That's where IAM steps in.
 It's like having your own VIP list for your digital world.
 IAM helps you keep your AWS resources safe and sound, making sure only the right people get in and that they're only allowed to do what you say they can.
 It's all about keeping your digital house in order and protecting your precious stuff from any unwanted guests.

-Note- AWS resources are the various services and tools provided by Amazon Web Services (AWS) that users can utilize to build and manage their applications and infrastructure in the cloud.
+*Note- AWS resources are the various services and tools provided by Amazon Web Services (AWS) that users can utilize to build and manage their applications and infrastructure in the cloud.*

-What is IAM user?
+## What is IAM user?

 IAM users are like individual accounts for different people or entities within your AWS environment.
 For example, if you have a team working on a project, you can create separate IAM users for each team member.
 Each IAM user would have their own unique username and password, allowing them to access the AWS resources they need for their work.
- 2:

 For example, if you have a team working on a project, you can create separate IAM users for each team member.
 Each IAM user would have their own unique username and password, allowing them to access the AWS resources they need for their work.
 IAM users help you manage and control access to your AWS resources securely, ensuring that each user only has access to the resources they need to perform their tasks.

-What is IAM Role?
+## What is IAM Role? (name given to a set of permissions)

-An IAM role defines what someone or something (like an application or service) can do within your AWS account.
-Each role has a set of permissions that determine which actions it can perform and which AWS resources it can access.
+An IAM role defines the collective permissions that one has; it is  what someone or something (like an application or service) can do within your AWS account.
+Each **role has a set of permissions** that determine which actions it can perform and which AWS resources it can access.
 For example, you might have an "admin" role that gives full access to all resources, or a "developer" role that only allows access to certain services for building applications.

 Or if we take another example, imagine you have a visitor who needs temporary access to your house to fix something.
 Instead of giving them a permanent key (IAM user), you give them a temporary key (IAM role) that only works for a limited time and grants access to specific rooms (AWS resources).
 IAM roles are flexible and can be assumed by users, services, or applications as needed.
 They are commonly used for tasks such as granting permissions to AWS services, allowing cross-account access, or providing temporary access to external users.
 IAM roles enhance security and efficiency by providing controlled access to AWS resources without the need for permanent credentials.

-What is IAM Policy?
+## What is IAM Policy? (permissions or rules given to)

 An IAM policy is a set of rules that define what actions a role can take.
+It's safe to see them as the rulebook of your AWS account.
 These rules specify the permissions granted to the role.
-Think of a policy as a rulebook for the role.
 It outlines which actions are allowed and which are not, helping to ensure secure and controlled access to your AWS resources.
 For example, the rulebook might say that the "admin" key (IAM role or user) can open any door and perform any action within the house (AWS resources), while the "viewer" key (IAM role or user) can only open certain doors and look around, but not make any changes.
 IAM policies define the permissions granted to IAM roles and users, specifying which AWS resources they can access and what actions they can take.
-They are essential for maintaining security and controlling access to AWS resources, ensuring that only authorized actions are performed by users and roles within your AWS account.
+They are essential for maintaining security and controlling access to AWS resources, ensuring that only authorized actions are performed by users and roles within your
+AWS account.

-What is IAM group?
+## What is IAM group? (collections of IAM users with similar roles)
 IAM Groups are like collections of IAM users.
 Instead of managing permissions for each user individually, you can organize users into groups based on their roles or responsibilities.
 You can think IAM Groups as these neat little collections of users with similar roles or responsibilities.
 It's like putting everyone into teams based on their tasks.
 So, you might have a group  for developers, another for administrators, and so on.
 So instead of setting permissions for each person one by one, you set them up for the whole group at once.
 For example, let's say you have a development team working on a project.
 Instead of assigning permissions to each developer one by one, you can create an IAM Group called "Developers" and add all the developers to that group.
-Then, you assign permissions to the group as a whole.
+Then, you assign the developer permissions (role) to the group as a whole.
 So, if you want all developers to have access to the same resources, you only need to set it up once for the group.

-Best Practices:
+##Best Practices:

-Give only the permissions needed.
+- Give only the permissions needed.
 Don't give more access than necessary.
-Use roles instead of users.
+- Use roles instead of users.
 Roles are safer and can be used when needed.
-Review roles regularly.
+- Review roles regularly.
 Remove unused roles to keep things tidy and secure.
-Add extra security with MFA.
+- Add extra security with MFA.
 Use Multi-Factor Authentication for extra protection.

- 3:

 Use ready-made policies.
 They're safer and easier to use.
 Keep policies simple.
 Make separate policies for different tasks.